 - If you studied for your degree abroad, you will need to check with the National Recognition Information Centre (NARIC) as to whether it is equivalent to a UK degree.
 Visit www.naric.org.uk/naric/ for more information.

 - The opportunity to train in a vibrant, innovative Teaching School Alliance which believes in ‘students first’.

 - High quality professional learning opportunities from across the Alliance.

 - Access to a range of placements to ensure a varied training programme.

 - Support from experienced Professional and Subject Mentors.
 An opportunity to start your career with schools that have expertise in the professional development of teachers.

 Applicants must be aware that they may be placed in any of our partner schools throughout the year.
-You will also be expected to attend training at Whitley Bay High School as well as the HEI providing the training.
+You will also be expected to attend training at Whitley Bay High School and our other partner schools as well as the HEI providing the training.
 The travel implications of this are something to bear in mind when selecting a School Direct place.
-Our partner schools who intend to provide training places for 2016 are located on the map below use the pins to select a school and find out more information:
+Our partner schools who intend to provide training places for 2016-17 are:

 The Interview Day